ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/software.md

 ---

 **5\.** The make command will compile the source code (using a C compiler called gcc) and create the sickle executable.
 In order for this to work the gcc compiler must already be installed on your system.
-Now you can run sickle:
+Now you can run sickle (you need to run it by typing "./sickle" because we haven't added "." to our PATH):

-	sickle
+	./sickle

 This will give you the help page for the sickle sub-commands.
 Run one of the sub-commands with no options to get the help page for that sub-command:

-	sickle pe
+	./sickle pe

 ---